wh-iterabb-it/katelibby/README.md

 `!8ball`    - Ask a question, get an answer

-`catfacts`  - Get a random catfact in chat
+`catfacts`  - Get a random cat fact in chat

 `!fortune`  - Check your fortune